 The best to say about ThumbJam is that it made me curious to explore the world of music on the iPad – and that it stayed among my top apps ever since.
 The number and quality of sampled instruments included is impressive.
-The number of scales is a cultural journey around the globe.
+More instruments can be downloaded for free.
+The variety of scales is a cultural journey around the globe.

 It should be mentioned that ThumbJam does a superbe job to take the gyroscope and accelerometer as input to twist and bend the sounds, e.g. shake the iPhone to play a wild e-guitar vibrato.